 Small Business Legal Relief Alliance (SBLRA)

-The Small Business Legal Relief Alliance (SBLRA) is a group of legal service organizations and 15+ top law firms providing free consultations with pro bono lawyers for small businesses impacted by the COVID-19 pandemic.
-The Alliance serves small businesses, nonprofits and self-employed individuals in practice areas including: loan & grant, tax, commercial lease, contracts, employment, insurance, and intellectual property, among others.
+The Small Business Legal Relief Alliance (SBLRA) consists of some of the City's leading law firms and legal services organizations providing free legal counsel and financial aid guidance.
+The Alliance serves small businesses, nonprofits, self-employed individuals, and cooperatives in practice areas including: loans & grants, tax questions, commercial leases, contracts/business law, employment, insurance questions, and intellectual property, among others.

 Select a topic, or press the enter key on a topic, to reveal its answer.